Greenwich Park

 • Kensington

 Find some peace in the middle of the city with a wintery stroll around Kensington Gardens.
-There are open green spaces and woodlands to wander through, as well as plenty of pretty spots to stop at on your walk, like the Albert Memorial, the Serpentine and the Palace.
+There are open green spaces and quiet woodlands to wander through, as well as plenty of pretty spots to pause along the way, from the ornate Albert Memorial to the calm waters of the Serpentine and the stately backdrop of Kensington Palace.
+Crisp air, wide paths and beautiful views make this an easy, refreshing walk in the winter season.
+Who knew you could stretch your legs without leaving central London?

 Advertising